 HNE covers the diagnosis and treatment of substance use disorder.
 The treatment can be inpatient and outpatient treatment.
 Outpatient treatment must be provided by a physician or psychotherapist who spends a large part of their time treating substance use disorder.
 HNE also covers Medically Necessary inpatient detoxification.
 All treatment must be Medically Necessary.
-Prior Approval from HNE is not required to obtain substance use disorder treatment from an In-Plan provider if the provider is certified or licensed by the Massachusetts Department of Public Health.
+Prior Approval from HNE is not required to obtain substance use disorder treatment if the provider is certified or licensed by the Massachusetts Department of Public Health.